mapbox/mapbox-gl-geocoder/API.md

 ### getBbox

-Gets the bounding box used by the plugin
+Get the bounding box used by the plugin

 Returns **[Array][53]&lt;[Number][51]>** the bounding box, if any

 ### setBbox

-Sets the bounding box to limit search results to
+Set the bounding box to limit search results to

 #### Parameters